Originally published Jan 04, 2018

 Gemini (May 22–June 21):

 Quick-witted Gemini is sure to find a few kindred spirits at the Apollo Theater in NYC’s Harlem neighborhood.
 You’ll laugh, you’ll cry—and if you’re lucky, you’ll see a star being born.
 Amateur Night at the Apollo, world-famous for launching the careers of greats like Ella Fitzgerald, James Brown, and Michael Jackson, is a New York institution.
-With tickets priced as low as $22, it’s also one of NYC’s biggest steals.
+With tickets priced from $38 to $51 depending on seat location, it’s also one of NYC’s biggest steals.

 Cancer (June 22–July 22):

 Get the tissues ready, Cancer, we’re going to send you to the scene of an epic love story like no other.
 Your voyage starts a few miles offshore from Alexandria Bay in the Thousand Islands (there’s actually 1,864 of them), where a romantic millionaire named George C. Boldt commissioned a fairytale castle for his wife, Louise.
 Sadly, Louise passed away before the castle was completed, and the heartsick Boldt halted construction.
 Luckily, the castle was later restored to a grandeur worthy of princes and princesses of all ages, and it’s now open for visitors every May through October.

 Leo (July 23–August 21):